When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches

 \subsubsection{Impact on patches of different fixing capabilities}

 Based on test execution results, we can categorize patches into groups of different fixing capabilities.
 (1) \stopfpatch{}: a patch cannot fix all originally-failed tests and thus its validation gets aborted by some originally-failed test; (2) \stopppatch{}: a patch can fix all originally-failed tests but fails on some originally-passed test, and thus its validation gets aborted by some originally-passed test; (3) \plausiblepatch{}: a patch that can pass all originally-failed and originally-passed tests (i.e., plausible patch).
 Obviously, \stopfpatch{} has the weakest fixing capability and its validation halts extremely early, and thus adopting RTS would not make any difference on its number of test executions.
 Therefore, we present the impact of RTS strategies on the other two patch groups, i.e., \stopppatch{} and \plausiblepatch{} in Table~\ref{table:rq2_pp}.
-In particular, each cell shows the reduction ratio of test executions compared to no test selection.
+In particular, each cell shows the reduction ratio of test executions compared to no RTS.
 Note that since \acs{} generates only \stopfpatch{} and \plausiblepatch{}, its corresponding cells in \stopppatch{} are empty.
-Based on the table, we can observe that, compared to the overall reduction on all patches (i.e., the reduction in Table~\ref{table:rq1_cmpnorts_ratio}), the impact of test selection strategies on \plausiblepatch{} and \stopppatch{} is even more remarkable.
+As suggested by the table, compared to the overall reduction on all patches (i.e., the reduction in Table~\ref{table:rq1_cmpnorts_ratio}), the impact of RTS strategies on \plausiblepatch{} and \stopppatch{} is even more remarkable.
 For example, the reduction ratio ranges from 66.33\% to 99.42\% on \stopppatch{}, and ranges from 76.07\% to 99.95\% on \plausiblepatch{}.
 In addition, compared to all patches, the difference between RTS strategies is also enlarged on \plausiblepatch{} and \stopppatch{}.
 In summary, RTS can achieve larger reductions for patches with stronger fixing capabilities.

 \finding{\textit{the impact of RTS strategies is even more prominent on \plausiblepatch{} and \stopppatch{}, where an extremely large portion of tests (e.g., up to 99.95\%) get reduced.}}